RodTol/ad_prog_exam_Bernardi-Tolloi/README.md

 ## Folder: Include
 ### - node.hpp
 [link to file](./include/node.hpp)\
-This file creates a struct `node` with some base function and operators.
+This file creates a struct `node` with some base functions and operators.
 ### - iterator.hpp
 [link to file](./include/iterator.hpp)\
-This file creates a struct `iterator` with some base function and operators.
+This file creates a struct `iterator` with some base functions and operators.
 In particular the pre-increment operator `++`.
 ### - bst.hpp
 [link to file](./include/bst.hpp)\
-This file creates a class `bst` with some function and operators.
+This file creates a class `bst` with some functions and operators.

 ## Folder: Doxygen
 ### - doxy.in